Christmas Songs from Around the World

 “Fum, Fum, Fum” is a Catalonian Christmas carol that originated in the 16th or 17th century.
 The word “fum” has many meanings, including the sound of a rocking cradle, the sound of a drum, the strum of a guitar, or playing on a fiddle.
 The literal definition of “fum” in Catalan means smoke, which could refer to smoke rising from a chimney.

 Guest soloist David Archuleta and the Mormon Tabernacle Choir sing the Italian Christmas carol “Gesu Bambino,” written by Pietro Yon and arranged by Arthur Harris.
-The song was performed during the Music and the Spoken Word holiday special “A Wondrous Christmas.”
+The song was performed during the Music & the Spoken Word holiday special “A Wondrous Christmas.”

 Veni, Veni Emmanuel